neondatabase/website/content/docs/guides/prisma.md

 Prisma Migrate is a migration tool that allows you to easily evolve your database schema from prototyping to production.
 Prisma Migrate requires a shadow database to detect schema drift.
 This section describes how to configure a second Neon database, which is required to run the `prisma migrate dev` command.

 <Admonition type="note">
-Neon enables connection pooling by default using PgBouncer.
 Prisma Migrate requires a direct connection to the database and currently does not support connection pooling with PgBouncer.
-Attempting to run Prisma Migrate commands in an environment that uses PgBouncer for connection pooling results in the following error:
+Attempting to run Prisma Migrate commands in an environment that enables PgBouncer for connection pooling results in the following error:

 ```text
 Error: undefined: Database error
 Error querying the database: db error: ERROR: prepared statement "s0" already exists
 ```

-If you encounter this error, try disabling connection pooling for your Neon project.
+If you encounter this error, ensure that connection pooling in Neon is disabled.
 See [Configure connection pooling](../../connect/connection-pooling/#configure-connection-pooling).

 For more information about this issue, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).
 </Admonition>